 The School’s blog has been used to provide advice and reflection on a variety of themes emerging from the impact of Covid-19:

-The School is also launching a new series of webinars, open to all, with the first on 25 June.
-Details will be shared on social media at
+The School also launched a new series of webinars, open to all, with the first on 'Entrepreneurial Leadership', led by Dr Chris Cramphorn.

 Twitter: @ENUBusSchool #ENUNextGen